EduardoD14/2CommaClubGoals/README.md

 #### <center>                [Link to Latest PowerPoint Presentation](https://github.com/EduardoD14/2CommaClubGoals/blob/master/2CommaClubGoals.pdf)

+## Requirements traceability matrix
-##<i> The functional requirements for the project as described in the requirements traceability matrix will be tested to ensure
+##<i> The functional requirements for the project will be tested to ensure
 that the web site is meeting the design objectives.
 Each requirement in the requirements traceability matrix will have a corresponding test case or unit test that describes how each individual requirement can be validated.
 Routine testing will occur to not only validate new build in the website but also to test